Permaculture Internship in Malawi

 Malawi Schools Permaculture Clubs (MSPC) is a nonprofit that promotes permaculture principles to children in Malawi.
 Based in Nkhata Bay, in the north of the country, the organization supports primary school teachers in the area who want to run after-school permaculture clubs.
 MSPC provides all the relevant training and tools for the teachers, as well as a structured club program for them to follow.
 This includes a resource pack of weekly lessons and activities, basic equipment needed to run clubs, and infrastructure to support and motivate teachers throughout the year.

 The aim of the program is to teach children how to care for and regenerate their natural environment, to value their local resources, and to learn how to produce their own nutritious food.
-MSPC works with 600 children at over 15 different schools, and has plans of expanding the program to other areas of Malawi.
+MSPC works with approximately 800 children at 22 different school clubs, and is in the process of forming strategic partnerships in other areas of Malawi.

 • Further developing the permaculture training provided to teachers

-• Working in the gardens on-site to plant new crops and species
+• Working in the gardens on-site Butterfly Space to plant new crops and seeds and improve landscaping

 • Researching permaculture topics and organizations